MehmetMHY/cla/README.md

     <img width="300" src="./assets/logo.png">
 </p>

+## ⚠️ Deprecation Notice

+As of July 27, 2024, the Cla project (this repository) has been deprecated and will no longer be supported or maintained.
+You are welcome to fork this project and continue development independently.
+The [Cha](https://github.com/MehmetMHY/cha) project will continue to be actively maintained.

 ## About

 A simple CLI chat tool designed for easy interaction with Anthropic's LLM models.
 Cla is based on the [Cha](https://github.com/MehmetMHY/cha) project.
 Check out the demo [HERE](https://x.com/mehmet_mhy/status/1806670338908209352).